cbrionesaranda/portfolio/_pages/about.md

 permalink: /
 title: "About"
 ---
-I'm Cesar Briones - an aspiring engineer, researcher and student at the USF Department of Mechanical Engineering, graduating in May 2026.
-I currently lead the development of active drag-based braking system, compete in national rocketry competitions, and research in corrosion activity analysis.
+I'm Cesar - an undergraduate mechanical engineering student and researcher at the University of South Florida, graduating in May 2026.
+Currently, I am leading the development of a an active air braking system, while competing in national rocketry competitions and conducting research in corrosion activity analysis.

 I have demonstrated project experience in iterative design, DFA, DFM, subtractive and additive manufacturing, modeling and optimization of constrained physical system, technical documentation and data analysis.
 I enjoy working on challenging, multi-disciplinary projects addressing problems with a creative solution.
 Check out some of my projects [here]({{ site.baseurl }}/projects).